corejourney/core-blog/content/free-dis-world.md

 +++
-title = 'disappointment (& the bridge)'
-date = 2025-10-05T00:37:22-04:00
-draft = true
+title = 'for the rest of my life' date = 2025-10-05T00:37:22-04:00 draft = true
 +++

-life always finds a way to disappoint me

 <!--